Francesco Bernardino Visconti: Francesco Bernardino Visconti in literature

 Francesco Bernardino Visconti served as an inspiration for the creation of the Unnamed, one of the main characters of Alessandro Manzoni's novel The Betrothed.
 In Fermo e Lucia, the abandoned first draft of The Betrothed, Manzoni made use of this personage in the role of the Conte del Sagrato, a trivial delinquent who undergoes a brusque conversion.

 By the time of the definitive edition, however, the Innominato, or the Unnamed, as he is now called, has been transformed into an introspective and solitary figure of tragic solemnity.
 He lives in a castle fortress perched above a gloomy valley 'on the summit of a peak that projects out from a rugged chain of mountains' ('sulla cima d'un poggio che sporge in fuori da un'aspra giogaia di monti').
 From this eyrie the Innominato dominates the countryside 'like the eagle from its bloody nest' ('come l'aquila dal suo nido insanguinato').
 His ambition has always been to command, and all the men of substance in the neighbourhood are forced to choose between having him as their friend or their enemy.

 Among those who have cast in their lot with the Innominato is Don Rodrigo, whose estate is situated but seven miles from that of the Innominato.
 Even before the arrival of Lucia, betrayed into the hands of Nibbio by the Nun of Monza, the Innominato is in a state of spiritual turmoil.
 It is only to dissimulate his fears that he has agreed to carry Lucia off, and when we meet him [chap.
 XX] the first phase of his spiritual evolution is already over.
 The Innominato is restless before Lucia's arrival.
 When she is brought to him he puts off sending for Don Rodrigo.
 Soon all his attendants begin to feel compassion for her plight; and instead of awakening the Innominato's lust, Lucia, with her formidable candour and innocence, awakens his pity and his remorse.
 The episode of the conversion of the Unnamed [chap.
-XX-XXIII] is pivotal in the developement of the novel's plot, and is described with fine psychological insight.
+XX-XXIII] is pivotal in the development of the novel's plot, and is described with fine psychological insight.